Cover photo by Vince Fleming on Unsplash

 Fear stems from thoughts.
 You assume that if you become a podcaster, you won’t make enough money and perhaps you will end up living on the streets.

 Just as fear derives from your thoughts, these arise from your desires.
-You want your own circle to approve, respect, and value not only your decision but the occupation.
+You want your own circle to approve, respect, and value not only your decision but also your occupation.

 So, if that is the desire, and you expect appreciation for podcasters, it results in a sense of failure.

-But if the desire goes away, the thought fades, so does the fear.
+But if the desire goes away, the thought fades and so does the fear.

 You cannot give up a desire by wishing it to disappear.
 It’s like fighting fire with fire.

-Everything boils down to understanding real life – not everybody likes the same as you.
+Everything boils down to understanding real life – not everybody likes the same thing as you.

-After recognising your goal, identify the fear, then move backwards to visualise your thought, desire, and finally your understanding of the situation.
+After recognising your goal and identify the fear, then move backwards to visualise your thoughts, desires, and finally your understanding of the situation.

 An example is asking someone out.
 You fear rejection; you picture a possible negative answer, while your desire is a positive response.